ctflags/helm/README.md

 cd helm
 ```

-Next, create a `values.yaml` following [this example](./values.yaml).
+Next, modify `values.yaml`:

-Note: If the `database.url` is not provided, a local Postgres database will be run.
+- you can provide a Postgres connection string with `database.url`. if not provided, a local Postgres database will be run.
+- under `config`, update the `challenges`, `participants` and `organizers` properties.

 Next, verify the templates are correctly rendered.